SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

         *  12    Sparse text with OSD.  (needs osd.traineddata)
         *  13    Raw line.
 Treat the image as a single text line, bypassing hacks that are Tesseract-specific.

-Only in specuial cases there should be a need to use something else than the default (3).
+Only in special cases there should be a need to use something else than the default (3).